Table of Contents

 - Post-renal Intrinsic renal injury.

-A pre-renal failure, which is caused mainly by the reduction in the blood flow to the kidney.
+A pre-renal failure is caused mainly by the reduction in the blood flow to the kidney.
 It is not due to the direct damage of the nephron itself.
 Other factors resulting in pre-renal failure are:

 - Gastroenteritis, or loss of blood